mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 For most applications, ease of maintenance is more important than tiny micro-optimizations.
 That is why the primary goal of this workshop has been to help you improve the maintainability of your XAML files.

-The above consequences can be easily overcome by only adding names to things where it helps add clarity to those people who will read the code in the future.
+The above consequences can be easily overcome by only adding names to things where they help clarify the code for future readers.

 Looking at `MainPage.xaml`, we see it contains two main controls.
 The first contains the list of monkeys.
 The second is a `HorizontalStackLayout`.
 If we give this element a name, its purpose should become immediately apparent to anyone looking at the code.
 As this control hosts the buttons at the bottom of the screen, we'll call it `RowOfButtons`.